thegreenwebfoundation/developer-docs/src/docs/co2js/methods.md

 ### Result

-The `perByteTrace()` function returns an object with the following keys:
+The `perVisitTrace()` function returns an object with the following keys:

 - `co2` - A `number` representing the carbon emissions calculated in grams
 - `green` - A `boolean` indicating whether the calculation was based on data being hosted in a green data center